ibleaman/JPPC/about.md

 # Our workshops

-During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along (YSWS) through Zoom and YouTube to keep the chorus involved in learning and singing while they couldn’t meet in person.
+During the COVID-19 pandemic, Binyumen Schaechter took advantage of Zoom and developed the Yiddish Song Workshop & Sing-Along to keep the chorus involved in learning and singing while they couldn’t meet in person.
 The series has been open to Yiddish-music-lovers everywhere.
-Nearly 700 people from around the world have registered for these song events.
+Nearly 800 people from around the world have registered for these song events.

+During the first few sessions of each cycle, we learn to sing a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
+We also learn some linguistic, musical, and historical background for each song.

-The current cycle on four Sunday evenings is featuring Yiddish Chanukah songs:
+The current cycle, featuring Chanukah songs, is being held from 7 to 8 p.m.
+Eastern Time on four Sunday evenings:

 October 31, November 07, November 14, and November 28, 2021
 7 to 8 p.m.
-Eastern Time
+Eastern Time (6 p.m.
+Central Time, 4 p.m.
+Pacific Time)

+In the last session of this current cycle, on the first evening of Chanukah, we’ll have a sing-through of all the Yiddish Chanukah songs we learned.
+And, together over Zoom around the world, we’ll light the first Chanukah candle and sing the blessings.

 Click [here](https://us02web.zoom.us/meeting/register/tZYudOCrpjIpE9zaw9zC6UyEZzwmF889m5zB) to register in advance.

-During the first three sessions, we learned to sing a baker’s dozen of Yiddish Chanukah songs – the lyrics and translations were displayed on the screen.
-We also learned some linguistic, musical, and historical background for each song.
-In the last session, on the first evening of Chanukah, we’ll have a sing-through of all the Yiddish Chanukah songs we learned.
-And, together over Zoom around the world, we’ll light the first Chanukah candle and sing the blessings.

-We hope to continue the YSWS in December with a series of two or three sessions (December 5, 12, 19) on the songs of the great Yiddish poet Itzik Manger.
-Here are two examples of his work:

-[*Afn veg shteyt a boym*](https://www.youtube.com/watch?v=BrMjgUuWnbg) performed in four-part harmony (translations provided)
-[*Yidl mit fidl*](https://www.youtube.com/watch?v=NjhAPTytLAc) performed by *Di Shekhter-tekhter*

-**We will hold this workshop only if there is enough demand.**  If you're interested and can attend the "YSWS: Itzik Manger" on those dates in December, please reply now at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).

-The YSWS--conducted in English--is free and open to everyone.
-As a donation premium, participants can receive video links for each session and a Chanukah song booklet with transliterated lyrics and translations.
-Contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org) for more about this and future YSWS series.
+The Yiddish Song Workshop & Sing-Along series, all conducted in English, are free and open to everyone.
+Videos of each session and booklets of transliterated and translated song lyrics are available as donation premiums.
+Contact us for more information: [info@YiddishChorus.org](mailto:info@yiddishchorus.org)